 - Turkey

-What tends to happen is subtle: a child becomes less active, naps more, eats less—and growth slows without an obvious cause.
+What usually happens is subtle: your child becomes a bit more sluggish, naps more, eats a little less—and growth slows without any single obvious cause pointing back to iron.

 Vitamin A: Supporting Bone Remodeling